matindra/matindra/README.md

 I am also fascinated by the way that data is constantly changing.
 As we collect more data, we can learn more about the world and make better decisions.
 This is why I am so excited about the future of data science.
 I believe that data science has the potential to change the world for the better.
 Thats how I got attracted towards data world.
 I am currently working as a Machine Learning Intern at iNeuron Intelligence.

 I have a strong foundation in data science fundamentals, including machine learning, statistics, and data mining.
-I am also proficient in a variety of programming languages, including Python, R, and SQL.
+I am also proficient in programming languages, Like Python and SQL.
+Apart from the skills related to data capture, analysis & presentation, I possess good problem solving skills.

-I am a highly motivated and results-oriented individual.
-I am also a team player and I am always willing to learn new things.
+I am a highly motivated and results-oriented individual and I am also a team player.
 I am eager to start my career in data science and I am confident that I can make a significant contribution to any organisation I am going to work for.
+Along with Machine learning, I believe in Quick learning as and when needed.

   <h4>🚀 About Me:</h4>
   <ul>